hendemic/network-eval-service/README.md

 ## Prerequisites

 - Any Linux system (Debian, Ubuntu, RHEL, or Proxmox LXC containers)
-- Docker and Docker Compose installed
+- Internet access for downloading dependencies and container images

-- Internet access for pulling container images
+The installer will automatically check for Docker and Docker Compose and install them if needed.

 ## Installation